Kim Dong-jun (footballer)

-Kim Dong-jun (born 19 December 1994) is a South Korean footballer who plays as a goalkeeper for Jeju SK and South Korea national team.
+Kim Dong-jun (born 19 December 1994) is a South Korean footballer who plays as a goalkeeper for K League 1 club Jeju SK and the South Korea national team.

 International career

+Kim represented South Korea at the 2015 Summer Universiade and the 2016 Summer Olympics before joining the senior national team.
+He won a silver medal at the Summer Universiade.

-Kim was called up to the senior South Korea team by Uli Stielike for 2018 FIFA World Cup qualifiers against Laos and Lebanon in September 2015.
+Kim was called up to the senior national team for the first time by manager Uli Stielike prior to 2018 FIFA World Cup qualifiers against Laos and Lebanon in September 2015.
+He made his senior international debut against China at the 2022 EAFF E-1 Football Championship.
+After keeping a clean sheet against China, he was selected as the tournament's best goalkeeper.